JoanCharmant/quill-blender/docs/export.md

 The exporter implements transform-based animation by creating a key frame at each frame and reading the final resulting value calculated by Blender.

 For example you can have an Empty object with a constraint of type "Follow Path" and attach it to a Bezier curve animated over 100 frames, and further animate the time mapping of the Bezier curve to produce a non linear speed ramp along the path.
 The exporter will create a Group layer for the Empty, add key frames covering the entire Blender scene range, and update the transform at each key frame to match the motion of the Empty.
 If you have a camera or any other supported object inside the empty it will be carried along.
-For now the child layer itself will also have key frames created by the exporter even if its local transform doesn't change.

 For bone deformation it is only for Grease Pencil objects and you have to bake the animation to Grease Pencil frames.
 Select the GP object, object mode, menu Object > Animation > Bake object transform to Grease Pencil.
 This creates a new Grease Pencil object with the deformation animation baked into frames (both transform and vertices) and this is exported to frame by frame drawings.